Wrongful Termination Attorneys in Tampa

 Both large and small employers across Clearwater and Tampa face claims under the Age Discrimination in Employment Act.
 You must act quickly because Florida imposes strict filing deadlines for age discrimination cases.
 Missed deadlines may limit your options.
 Knowing the timing and process in your area helps protect your rights and ensures your complaint is reviewed.

-If your employer let you go for age-related reasons, you may have grounds for a wrongful termination case under Florida law.
+If your employer lets you go for age-related reasons, you may have grounds for a wrongful termination case under Florida law.
 Connect with a Tampa wrongful termination attorney to explore your options for moving forward.

 If you think your rights were violated, contact our wrongful termination attorneys in Tampa online for a consultation.
 Discover how we may be able to help you.